bansal-shiv/inventra/README.md

 Nothing is hardcoded.
 All of the above are read from environment variables.
 For local development they come from a .env file.
 On Render and Vercel they are set in each platform's dashboard.

-## Notes for later

-- The backend creates tables on startup with SQLAlchemy's create_all.
-That is fine for an assessment but does not handle schema changes on an existing database.
-For a real deployment, Alembic migrations would be the next step.
-- Render's free tier sleeps the backend (see the live demo section).
-For a real product this would be on a paid plan or a provider with no cold-start penalty.
-- Authentication is not part of the spec, so there is none.
-In production, at minimum the mutating routes would need a session or token check.